-I-jet is an in-circuit debugging probe, which connects to the target board via a JTAG or SWD connection, and to the host computer via the USB port.
+I-jet connects to the target board via a JTAG, SWD, or cJTAG connection, and to the host computer via the USB port.

 I-jet communicates using USB 2.0.
 USB 1.0 is also supported but not advised.
 The I-jet in-circuit debugging probe is also referred to as a debug probe, debug adapter, or JTAG in-circuit emulator by different tool vendors.